Using Your Timer: A Guide to the Perfect Self-Portraits

 We all want photos of ourselves, photos of us enjoying our children, and photos of our whole family together.
 Finding someone to take our photos every day is pretty much not gonna happen.
 And hey, we are photographers!
 We don't want to pay someone else to do what we can already do, right?
 I have spent every single day of this last year practicing self-portraits and my timer.

 There are many advantages to having a remote.
 Your camera can refocus on its own once you are in place and click the button on the remote.
 You can take multiple photos that capture multiple expressions with the click of a button, all without getting up.

 Another necessity for self-portraits is a tripod.
 I have used no tripod as well, but it is so much easier and less stressful with a tripod.
-Balancing your camera on tables, books and other objects can be risky and expensive if your camera happens to topple over.
+Balancing your camera on tables, books, and other objects can be risky and expensive if your camera happens to topple over.

 So now you have the equipment.
-Where do you start?
+Where do you do next?
 Decide where you want to take your photo.
 Pick a location with great light.
-Set your tripod up and set your camera to the self timer option.
+Set your tripod up and set your camera to the self-timer option.
 Set it to the option with the longest time.
-My camera has a 2 second and a 10 second option, so I always choose 10 seconds.
+My camera has a 2 second and a 10-second option, so I always choose 10 seconds.

 Practice makes perfect.
 If you don't get it right the first time, readjust and try again.
 The memories made from self-portraits are worth the trial and error.
-Learn more about how to take self portraits here.
+Learn more about how to take self-portraits here.

 Do you have any questions or comments about using your timer for self-portraits?
 Leave her a comment below - she would love to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (We really appreciate it)